• Skip to primary navigation

 Serving a crowd

 This recipe is purposely written as a small batch recipe.
 But if you have a larger family, are having friends over, or are just having a day (treat yourself!) and need more than 4-6, you can simply double the recipe.
-No other adjustments needed.
+No other adjustments are needed.

 Several plates of strawberry shortcakes